 Cryptocurrencies: Should You Invest in Them?

-Bitcoin and other cryptocurrencies have been growing in popularity, but if you’re considering investing in them, there are some key things you should know first.
+Bitcoin and other cryptocurrencies continue to grow in popularity, but if you’re considering investing in them, there are some key things you should know first.

 Let’s take a closer look at some of the issues surrounding them: